hexaxsoftwares/houx.js/README.md

 1. The model option: Requires to be a method/function. and must return an Object

-The method returns values that are esposed to the widget instance datas defined and exposed in model are proxy datas and are made reactive, simply means that the widget UI gets updated whenever any of the properties of the widget model returned object are touched .
+The method returns object values  are esposed to the widget instance

+This data defined and exposed in model are proxy datas and are made reactive, simply means that the widget UI gets updated whenever any of the properties of the widget model returned object are mutated .

 2. The build function: A method function that masterminds the normalization of your widget UI hydration.

 The build function runs only once throughout the life of a widget, and uses its returned value to build the widget UI in pixel.